bpython/bpython/README.rst

   type, and colours appropriately.

 * Expected parameter list.
 As in a lot of modern IDEs, bpython will attempt to display a list of parameters for any function you call.
-The inspect module is tried first, which works with any Python function, and then pydoc if that fails.
+The inspect module (which works with any Python function) is tried first, and then pydoc if that fails.

 * Rewind.
 This isn't called "Undo" because it would be misleading, but "Rewind" is probably as bad.
 The idea is that the code entered is kept in memory and